 Even in our hotel (Microtel), staff seemed to be annoyed at the simplest request (like for a towel or the WiFi password).
 After the very friendly and helpful staff at the Shangri-La in Mactan, and indeed elsewhere on this trip, we were particularly shocked at how poor customer service was here in Boracay.
 Good customer service is such an important factor that can make or break a hotel stay!

 I’m sure for some people, especially those who will stay in an all inclusive resort, Boracay is exactly what they’re looking for in a holiday.
 The weather in Boracay was gorgeous and you do get some incredible beachfront sunsets.
 But for me, Boracay was overall a trashy tourist trap (and this is coming from someone who isn’t totally opposed to a trashy holiday!).

 I’m also totally aware that it could have simply been bad timing that we had so many roadworks/building sites/crowds during the 4 days we were there.
 Low season or a visit to another part of the island could offer a totally different experience.

-If you’re planning on going to Boracay, I’d mainly recommend you do your research to see if it offers everything you want and perhaps look into what some of the other islands can offer too.
+If you’re planning on going to The Philippines and Boracay, I’d mainly recommend you do your research to see if it offers everything you want and perhaps look into what some of the other islands can offer too.
 We especially loved Bohol (Pangalao Island) and Coron.
 If you like to go out and explore the area, these may be better Filipino islands for you.